aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D30 : Praticed python programming and continued with lesson 6 .
 (26th January)

-D31 : Continued to code and work on project and continued with blogs and lesson 6
+D31 : Continued to code and work on project and continued with blogs and lesson 6 (27TH JANURARY )

+D32 : Worked with python lambda concepts and now read few blogs and worked on my project.
+(28th january)